NPDES Permit Fees

 NPDES General Permit #4 - Discharge from Onsite Wastewater Treatment and Disposal Systems, no fees are required.

 NPDES General Permit #5 - Mining and Processing Facilities, refer to the General Permit #5 webpage.
-The applicant can either pay an annual permit fee or a multiyear permit fee when the Notice of Intent for Coverage is submitted.
+An applicant can either pay an annual permit fee or a multiyear permit fee when the Notice of Intent for Coverage is submitted.

 NPDES General Permit #6 - Well Construction and Well Service Discharges, no fees are required.